RobTillaart/TM1637_RT/README.md

 The TM1637 drives 7 segment displays and can also scan a 16 key keyboard.

 The library is mainly tested with Arduino UNO, both a 6 digits display and 4 digit (clock) display.
+The TM1637 can scan max 2 rows and 8 columns or a smaller keyboard.
+It is therefore not possible to scan a "standard" 3x4 or 4x4 matrix keypad.

 ESP32 is supported since 0.2.0 see https://github.com/RobTillaart/TM1637_RT/pull/5